 The Firefly lineup features rap, indie darlings, and pop acts.
 The festival takes place June 21 to 23 in Dover, Delaware.
 General admission for all three days starts at $309.
 You can add extras like front row viewing and parking.
 They have a range of camping options and even offer a shuttle ($49) from surrounding cities like Baltimore and New York.

 Bonnaroo is back in Manchester, Tennessee June 13 through 16.
 General admission for three days runs about $300 while VIP is $825.
 Bonnaroo general admission does include access to the campground.

 If you buy four general admission tickets (read: carpool with three friends), they’ll toss in a free car camping pass.
 You’re gonna have to hit the road to get to the farm and you may want to have some cash on hand once you’re inside.
-You could skip all those ATM fees with a SoFi Money account.
+You could skip all those ATM fees with a SoFi Checking and Savings account.